tillwenke/museum_item_classification/README_data_prep.md

 ## prep_final

-Features that are not needed are deleted and NaNs from different columns are changed.
+Features that are not needed are deleted and NaNs from different columns are changed and finally splits into test and train data for predicting phase.

+## prep_rebalancing